GeoLawWatch: Tracking Weather & Climate Legislation

 Relating to a prohibition on weather and climate modification activities by a governmental entity.

-â—¦ A governmental entity is prohibited from engaging in geoengineering, weather modification and control, or cloud-seeding operations.
+SB 1154 would prohibit governmental entities from engaging in geoengineering, weather modification and control, or cloud-seeding operations while preserving the existing licensing framework for private operators.

-â—¦ The changes apply only to contracts entered into on or after the effective date of the Act.
+Transitional provisions specify that the changes apply only to contracts entered into on or after the effective date, with prior contracts governed by the former law.

 History